kumanna/armadillo-debian/README.txt

   If you have LAPACK or BLAS, install them before installing Armadillo.
   Under Mac OS X this is not necessary.

-  If you have ARPACK, install it before installing Armadillo.
+  If you have ARPACK and/or SuperLU, install them before installing Armadillo.
+  Caveat: only SuperLU version 4.3 can be used!

-  On Linux systems it is recommended that the following libraries are present: LAPACK, BLAS, ARPACK and ATLAS.
+  On Linux systems it is recommended that the following libraries are present: LAPACK, BLAS, ARPACK, SuperLU and ATLAS.
   LAPACK and BLAS are the most important.
 It is also necessary to install the corresponding development files for each library.
   For example, when installing the "lapack" package, also install